mandric/Pupil.js/README.md

 * Light revalidation via caching

 ## Changelog
+**1.1.1**

+* Fixed a bug where rules without an associated value were not run at all, which caused the validator to not return anything for those rules.
+One issue caused by this was that non-supplied required fields didn't return that they didn't pass the validation."

 **1.1.0**

 * Changed the rule string syntax to follow C-like languages more closely and to prevent